M197 electric cannon: History

 The M197 went into service on later marks of the AH-1 Cobra, using either the M97 or A/A49E-7 armament subsystems, and was also fitted in a ventral turret on the U.S. Marine Corps YOV-10D Bronco NOGS.
 It is also the basis of the GPU-2/A gun pod, which incorporates the cannon, a battery and electric drive motor, and 300 rounds of linkless ammunition.

 In the Cobra, the weapon is supplied with a magazine of 700 linked rounds, with a total capacity including feeder system of 750 rounds.
 It has a cyclic rate of fire of 730+-50 rounds per minute.
 Standard practice is to fire the cannon in 30- to 50-round bursts.
 With extended automatic firing from a hover, the recoil is sufficient that the application of forward cyclic to maintain one's position over the ground is inadequate.

-The M197 remains in use in the latest AH-1W Cobra and AH-1Z Viper gunships.
+The M197 remains in use in the latest AH-1W SuperCobra and AH-1Z Viper gunships.
 Although the weapon's rotary drive is theoretically quite reliable, its ammunition feed has been anything but: Marine pilots initially reported an alarmingly high jam rate (sometimes greater than 30%).
-The USMC and the manufacturer are aware of the problem and in 2011 a linkless feed system developed by Meggit Defense Systems was incorporated into the AH-1W and the Zulus.
+The USMC and the manufacturer are aware of the problem and in 2011 a linkless feed system developed by Meggit Defense Systems was incorporated into the AH-1W and -1Z.
 The system is capable of holding 650 +/-3 rounds in the storage unit with approximately 40 rounds in the feed chute.

 The M197 is also mounted as a chin turret in Italy's Agusta A129 Mangusta CBT helicopter, with a capacity of 500 rounds.

+The M197 is also mounted as a chin turret in South Korea's KAI LAH helicopter.

 The M197 was also mounted into the AU-23A as a handheld Door gun.

 The XM301 was an improved M197 intended to be the gun on the later canceled RAH-66 Comanche.

 The weapon's current contractor is General Dynamics Armament Systems.

 Iran has claimed downing one Iraqi MiG-21 fighter on 14 February 1986 during the Iran–Iraq War using the M197 gun turret installed on its AH-1J Internationals.
 The cannon was also used during the "dogfights" between Iranian AH-1Js and Iraqi helicopters (usually Mi-24s and Gazelles).